akhilrao/akhilrao.github.io/_posts/2015-10-10-otj-search.md

 & = \max_l \left\\{ \frac{u(w(1-l),l)}{1-\beta}, \frac{u(w(1-l)-z,l)}{1-\beta} + \frac{\beta}{1-\beta} \int_w^B (V^e (w') - V^e (w)) \ dF(w') \right\\} \cr
 \end{align}$$

 \\(w'\\) is the next period's offer.
-The search integral is a [Lebesgue integral](https://en.wikipedia.org/wiki/Lebesgue_integration).
+The search integral is a [Lebesgue integral](https://en.wikipedia.org/wiki/Lebesgue_integration) over the wage distribution.
 The worker will obviously not accept an offer at a wage lower than the current one, so we only integrate over the current wage to the upper bound.

 #### Is there a reservation wage?